1yesman9/aura/README.md

 #### `aura.getEffectValue(object: Instance, effectName: String) -> Variant`

-Returns the most recently calculated value of all effect instances of a given effect currently applied to the object.
-If no instances are applied, will return the effect's default value.
+Returns the calculated value of the given effect, based on all effect instances currently applied to the object.
+If no instances are applied, will return effect.default.

 # Usage